Optical#

 object_detect_threshold#

-object_detect_threshold sets the object detection threshold.
+object_detect_threshold sets the range that the sensor can detect objects from.
 This method also returns the newly set threshold.

 Usage: